YahooArchive/mendel/packages/mendel-core/Readme.md

                                                         +--------------+
 ```

-Dependencies can than be used to server-side render, and hash can be used to generate bundle URLs that are safe for CDN caching.
+Dependencies are a list of filenames and their content.
+Dependencies can than be used to server-side render and the hash can be used to generate bundle URLs that are safe for CDN caching.

-## Request Cycle: Hash resolution
+### Request Cycle: Hash resolution

-When a request comes in with a hash, Mendel is able to safely recover all the dependencies:
+When a request comes in with a hash, MendelTrees is able to safely recover all the dependencies from the manifest:

 ```
                          +--------------------+